Trevor2492/meet/README.md

-# Description

-App allows users to view and sign-up for "meet" type events near their location.
-Uses Google Calendar API and permissions from an example calendar.

-See it in action here:
+# See it in action here:

 https://trevor2492.github.io/meet/